 Between the late 1960s and the early 1990s the Oriente suffered serious degradation and deforestation from oil spills and clearing for access roads, exploration, and production activities.
 Green groups allege that Texaco dumped more than 20 billion gallons of toxic drilling by-products into local waterways and spilled some 17 million gallons of crude.
 A 1992 spill was so large that it caused the Rio Napo to run black for days and forced downstream Peru and Brazil to declare states of emergency for the affected regions.

 Texaco sold its operations to Ecuador's state oil company Petroecuador in 1992.
 It left considerable damage, including hundreds of toxic waste pits.
-Protests by environmentalists and indigenous groups led Texaco to offer $5-10 million for clean up.
+Protests by environmentalists and Indigenous groups led Texaco to offer $5-10 million for clean up.
 In response, a class-action lawsuit was filed against Texaco in the United States on behalf of 30,000 people affected by the oil company's operations.
-The lawsuit continues today but has morphed into a complex and controversial case with serious transgressions by both sides.
+The lawsuit continues today but has morphed into a complex and controversial case.

 The development of oil in the Ecuadorean Amazon is a particularly poignant example, but it is no means unusual for oil projects in rainforests.
 Typically, an oil company cuts access roads through the forest.
 These roads are followed by transient settlers who colonize and damage the surrounding forest through slash-and-burn agriculture, the introduction of domestic animals, hunting, and the collection of fuelwood.
 Oil companies sometimes "flare" or burn natural gas that is a by-product of drilling.
 The flames, which burn in the open air, contribute both to local air pollution and increase the risk of forest fires.